SKouga0926/SKouga0926/README.md

 # 😎About Me:
 - 💻 I'm a National Institute of Technology Student
 - 💪 I hope I would be an AI Engineer
+- 🌟 Experienced in NLP through an internship
 - 🚀 Always ready to collaborate for Dev Experiments
 - 🏆 "3rd Place Winner at DCON 2024" as Team Leader
 - ⚡ Fun fact: I love to eat, sleep, and write a program